morizotter/TouchVisualizer/README.md

 ##Runtime Requirements

-- Swift 2.1
+- Swift 2.2
-- iOS8.1 or later
+- Xcode 7.3
-- Xcode 7.1
+- iOS8.0 or later

-TouchVisualizer works with Swift 2.1 from version 1.3.0.
+TouchVisualizer works with Swift 2.2 from version 1.4.0.

 ## Installation and Setup
 **Note:** Embedded frameworks require a minimum deployment target of iOS 8.1.